class Generic

 def call(request)

-Build a rack env from the incoming request and apply it to the rack middleware.
+Build a Rack env from the incoming request and apply it to the Rack middleware.

 Signature